 Hobbies define a person.
 Talk about the ones that bring your personality to the forefront.
 Share details of how you have grown over the years with the hobby and how it has helped mould your personality.

 5. Work on your body language

 Appearances at an interview do matter.
-This is all about first impressions, so its important to present a clean, professional look.
-Your body language can tell a lot about you.
+This is all about first impressions, so it’s important to present a clean, professional look.
+Your body language is a mine of information for someone who knows how to read it.
 Practice before a mirror to identify any nervous ticks that might come across as annoying or distracting.

 With a little preparation, it’s easy to put your best foot forward in any interview.